 5. Verizon Wireless Owns A Trademark Registration For the “Flowery Musk Scent” of its Verizon Stores (Kind Of)

 Like sounds, a company can also own a smell if comes to be synonymous in consumers’ minds with one company.
 Verizon Wireless applied to register a trademark for the “flowery musk scent” of its Verizon retail stores.
 The USPTO granted Verizon a registration on the Supplemental Register, which, while it serves as proof that, one day, the smell may be capable of being a protectable trademark, it has not gained the distinctiveness to be awarded full protection by the U.S. government.
 Not all trademark registrations are created equal – registrants on the Supplemental Register get almost none of the nationwide benefits that registrants on the Principal Register get.

 Trademarks come in all forms, but there are many things to consider when trying to protect a “weird” trademark.
-An experienced trademark attorney, like the attorneys at Gerben Law Firm, can help you make your weird trademark into a strong, well-known brand.
+An experienced trademark attorney, like the attorneys at Gerben IP, can help you make your weird trademark into a strong, well-known brand.